Mohitur669/Realtime-Collaborative-Code-Editor/README.md

 ## Run Locally
 This project is not currently live on any server.
 But to use the demo version, follow the steps below:
 - Clone this repository and cd into it
-- Run `npm install` to install the dependencies
+- Run `yarn` to install the dependencies
 - To start the react app client run `yarn start` in one terminal
 - To start the server run `yarn server:dev` in another terminal
 - Go to `http://localhost:3000` to view the app